atharva333/ngram-wordle/README.md

-# Ngram-wordle
+# wordle-pysolver

 ### Playing the game manually

 Running ```python game.py``` will start a manual game with a randomly selected word (from the 2315 words list).

 Guessing valid 5 letters words will show the result of each guess.
-Game will finish when the correct word is guessed or when the player reaches 6 incorrect guesses.
+The Game will finish when the correct word is guessed or when the player reaches 6 incorrect guesses.

 ![](images/play.png)

 ### Running the tester

-The tester is used to automatically run many games given a particular solver class.
+The tester is used to automatically run many games given a particular solver class (found in ```solver.py```).
 The number of games won, average number of guesses and the time taken to play the games are shown.
 Run using ```python tester.py [WORD_LIST_FILEPATH]``` where the first argument points to the filepath for the words list.

 ![](images/tester.png)